threatexpress/threatexpress/docs/blogs/2018/threat-mitigation-strategies-observations-recommendations.md

 This recommendation has multiple applications; however, the main focus is nested groups and permissions.
 Nesting is a common problem in nearly every windows based-network in existence.
 Is it easier to troubleshoot permissions or give a user membership to a group to solve the problem?
 We've all been there.

 !!!
 Tip "Consider this Concept"
 Group 3 has domain access.
 Group 2 has server access.
 Group 1 has workstation access.
 Group 0 are domain users in a specific division.
 If a member of Group 0 is assigned to Group 1 due to an elevation requirement, the chances of that user being able to escalate to domain administrator (Group 3) are high.
 This occurs simply because at least one member of Group 1 is likely a member of Group 2, and at least one member of Group 2 is likely a member of Group 3.
 It may require a bit of work, but these are the paths and nested permissions a threat will leverage to gain elevated access.

 ### Recommendation 3: Implement Microsoft Local Administrator Password Solution (LAPS)

 LAPS provides automated local administrator account management for every computer in Active Directory.
 A client-side component generates a random password, updates the LAPS password on the Active Directory computer account, and sets the password locally.
 LAPS configuration is managed through Group Policy which provides the values for password complexity, password length, local account name for password change, password change frequency, etc.

-### Recommendation 4: Rudimentary *nix Two Factor Authentication (2FA)
+### Recommendation 4: Rudimentary \*nix Two Factor Authentication (2FA)

-Many organizations have issues with credential reuse and implementation of Two Factor Authentication (2FA) in *nix based systems especially in off-line or closed networks.
+Many organizations have issues with credential reuse and implementation of Two Factor Authentication (2FA) in \*nix based systems especially in off-line or closed networks.
 A very rudimentary but simple implementation of 2FA is the use of ssh key-files.
 The user generates a key-file that requires a password for use.
 The system administrator configures the system to require a key and password.
 The user now must use the password protected key-file to connect and the system password to complete authentication.

-* * *
+---

 ## Account and Event Activity